Match-Tamirat/NewProject/README.md

-# ths is a newProject Exesices tutorials
+# this is a newProject Exesices tutorials